awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### HIVE\_BAD\_DATA: Error parsing field value<a name="troubleshooting-athena-hive_bad_data-error-parsing-field-value"></a>

 This error can occur in the following scenarios:
 + The data type defined in the table doesn't match the source data, or a single field contains different types of data\.
-For suggested resolutions, see [My Amazon Athena query fails with the error "HIVE\_BAD\_DATA: Error parsing field value for field X: For input string: "12312845691""](http://aws.amazon.com/premiumsupport/knowledge-center/athena-hive-bad-data-parsing-field-value/) in the AWS Knowledge Center\.
+For suggested resolutions, see [My Amazon Athena query fails with the error "HIVE\_BAD\_DATA: Error parsing field value for field x: For input string: "12312845691""](http://aws.amazon.com/premiumsupport/knowledge-center/athena-hive-bad-data-parsing-field-value/) in the AWS Knowledge Center\.
 + Null values are present in an integer field\.
 One workaround is to create the column with the null values as `string` and then use `CAST` to convert the field in a query, supplying a default value of `0` for nulls\.
-For more information, see [When I query CSV data in Athena, I get the error "HIVE\_BAD\_DATA: Error parsing field value '' for field X: For input string: """](http://aws.amazon.com/premiumsupport/knowledge-center/athena-hive-bad-data-error-csv/) in the AWS Knowledge Center\.
+For more information, see [When I query CSV data in Athena, I get the error "HIVE\_BAD\_DATA: Error parsing field value '' for field x: For input string: """](http://aws.amazon.com/premiumsupport/knowledge-center/athena-hive-bad-data-error-csv/) in the AWS Knowledge Center\.

 ### HIVE\_CANNOT\_OPEN\_SPLIT: Error opening Hive split s3://*bucket\-name*<a name="troubleshooting-athena-hive_cannot_open_split-error-opening-hive-split-s3bucket-name"></a>

 This error can occur when you query an Amazon S3 bucket prefix that has a large number of objects\.
-For more information, see [How do I resolve the "HIVE\_CANNOT\_OPEN\_SPLIT: Error opening Hive split s3://awsdoc\-example\-bucket/: Slow Down" error in Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/hive-cannot-open-split-503-athena/) in the AWS Knowledge Center\.
+For more information, see [How do I resolve the "HIVE\_CANNOT\_OPEN\_SPLIT: Error opening Hive split s3://awsdoc\-example\-bucket/: Slow down" error in Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/hive-cannot-open-split-503-athena/) in the AWS Knowledge Center\.

 ### HIVE\_CURSOR\_ERROR: com\.amazonaws\.services\.s3\.model\.AmazonS3Exception: The specified key does not exist<a name="troubleshooting-athena-hive_cursor_error-com.amazonaws.services.s3.model.amazons3exception-the-specified-key-does-not-exist"></a>